[LACTO] Mom's easy yougurt recipe &

 on a bamboo skewer, 3 pieces per skewer.
 Go slowly and carefully

 so they don't split!
-Cover a baking pan with foil, then lay the skewers
+Cover a baking pan with foil, then lay the

 across the pan.
 Broil until brown and starting to bubble, then turn